YourSouLi5Mine/trainee/ricardo/README.md

 ### Command mode
 > To access this mode, press `ESC`.

-In the command mode we will be able to press keyboard keys en do some commands wwith them, for example, if we press `dd`, the current line where the cursor is will be deleted (now would be copied to clipboard and could be pasted bye peressing `p`).
+In the command mode we will be able to press keyboard keys and execute some commands with them, for example, if we press `dd`, the current line, where the cursor is, will be deleted (now would be copied to clipboard and could be pasted bye pressing `p` key).

-This is an image with many commands:
+This is the CheatSheet fot Vim commands:
 ![Vim Cheat Sheet](./images/cheat_sheet.png)

 ### Insert mode